DXCX

-DXCX (88.9 FM), broadcasting as 88.9 XFM, is a radio station owned and operated by Rizal Memorial Colleges Broadcasting Corporation and operated by Y2H Broadcasting Network.
-Its studios and transmitter are located in Purok Cayambanan, Brgy.
-Grino, Tacurong.
+DXCX (88.9 FM), broadcasting as 88.9 Juander Radyo, is a radio station owned and operated by Rizal Memorial Colleges Broadcasting Corporation and operated by RSV Broadcasting Network.
+Its studios and transmitter are located at the 2nd Floor., GHPDI Commercial Arcade, Alunan Hi-way., Brgy.
+Poblacion, Tacurong.

+History

+On June 1, 2025, the station was relaunched as XFM Tacurong under Y2H Broadcasting Network.
+In June 2026, RSV Broadcasting Network took over the station's operations.

+Incidents

 On October 30, 2019, station manager Benjie Caballero was shot outside his home by two gunmen on a motorcycle.
 He died a month later due to pneumonia.

-In June 1, 2025, the station was relaunched as XFM Tacurong under Y2H Broadcasting Network.